BIBSYSDEV/nva-api-documentation/scenarios/upload-student-thesis/index.md

   "rightsHolder": "",
   "status": "PUBLISHED",
   "publicationNotes": []

 }
 ```

+### Contributors
+The students that actually authored the thesis should be added with role `Creator`, while supervisors are added with role`Supervisor`.

+See [Adding contributors](../create-publication/contributors.md) for more details on adding contributors.

 ## Publication context
 The publication context must indicate that this is a "Degree" context, the remaining fields are filled according to current practice at the institution.